ziir/timtech.blog/posts/setting-up-this-blog-quickly-with-eleventy.md

   - this-blog
   - tooling
   - 11ty
+standalone: true
 layout: layouts/post.njk
 ---
 ### Hey, welcome!

-I've been wanting to have a tech blog of my own I could write stuff on for a while now...
+I've been wanting to have a tech blog of my own I could write on for a while now...
 And so I have tried to set one up a few times over the years, always with the same goals:
 - not rely on a third party platform such as Medium and the like
 - not code it all myself, because who's got time for that